-CMI 118 Music Technology (2) This course provides a student with an opportunity, through group instruction and hands-on experience, to study current applications of music technology in a comprehensive MIDI/audio studio.
-Students will be introduced to music software including Garage Band, Logic, Digital Performer, Sibelius and Finale.
+CMI 118 Music Technology (2) This course provides a student with an opportunity, through group instruction and hands-on experience, to study current applications of live production and music technology in a comprehensive MIDI/audio studio.
+Students will be introduced to the audio concepts required to begin mixing for a live band.
+They will also study music production software including Garage Band, Logic, Digital Performer, Sibelius and Finale.
 Students will learn basic MIDI concepts, sequencing, digital audio recording, plug-ins, and digital mixing systems.
 Students will work in the studios a minimum of 2 hours per week outside of class.